munificent/ui-as-code/in-progress/optional-semicolons.md

 allowed at the declaration level.

 There are **12,785** local functions with block bodies in the corpus and none of them put the `{` on the next line.
+(K&R style is completely victorious over Allman style in Dart, apparently.)
 We thus go with eagerness and prefer the first interpretation.

 #### Variable followed by getter